Table of Contents

 This yields the following preliminary point values:

-- Additionally, teams that advanced to elims in the top half of teams or had a winning record: 1 point.
+- Teams that advance to elimination rounds in the top half of the field or have a winning record will earn 2 additional points.

-- After losing an elimination round, teams shall not be able to earn further NPTE points.
+- After losing an elimination round, teams will not be able to earn further NPTE points.

 Section 5.
 Teams shall be ranked as a unit